hurtn/azure-data-factory/sqlmi-cdc/README.md

     ![Lookup Activity - name](./media/tutorial-incremental-copy-change-tracking-feature-portal/first-lookup-activity-name.png)
 4. Switch to the **Settings** in the **Properties** window:
-    i.
-Specify the SQL MI dataset name for the **Source Dataset** field. ii.
-Select the Query option and enter the following in to the query box:
+    1. Specify the SQL MI dataset name for the **Source Dataset** field.
+    2. Select the Query option and enter the following in to the query box:
 	```sql
 	DECLARE  @from_lsn binary(10), @to_lsn binary(10);
 	SET @from_lsn =sys.fn_cdc_get_min_lsn('dbo_customers');
 	SET @to_lsn = sys.fn_cdc_map_time_to_lsn('largest less than or equal',  GETDATE());
 	SELECT count(1) changecount FROM cdc.fn_cdc_get_net_changes_dbo_customers(@from_lsn, @to_lsn, 'all')
 	```
-    iii.
-Enable **First row only**
+    3. Enable **First row only**

     ![Lookup Activity - settings](./media/tutorial-incremental-copy-change-tracking-feature-portal/first-lookup-activity-settings.png)
 5. Click the **Preview data** button to ensure a valid output is obtained by the lookup activity